Enforcing NIH 12-page limit rules programmatically

 # isolate_research_strategy(pdf) -> List[pdfplumber.page.Page]

-# Reader-supplied helper: returns only the Research Strategy pages.
+# Caller-supplied helper: returns only the Research Strategy pages.

 @dataclass